umputun/rlb/README.md

 This service redirects incoming `GET` and `HEAD` requests (with 302) to the upstream servers.
 Servers picked up randomly, unhealthy boxes excluded dynamically.

 _Note: This is not a replacement for reverse proxy.
-All it does is HTTP redirect, not real network proxying._
+All it does is HTTP redirect, not the real network proxying._

 ## Install